-Prior work in both system and CV has shown that SR is a promising approach to improving video streaming quality [25] and analytics accuracy [27], [28], [45] when only low-resolution videos are available.
-NAS [25] trains content-aware SR models and deploys them on the client device to improve the video streaming QoE with limited bandwidth.
-However, directly applying NAS to video analytics systems does not address the tail accuracy issue.
+Prior work in both system and CV has shown that SR is a promising approach to improving video streaming quality [28] and analytics accuracy [31], [32], [58] when only low-resolution videos are available.
+NAS [28] trains content-aware SR models and deploys them on the client device to improve the video streaming QoE with limited bandwidth.
+NAS uses scalable DNN [59] of SR which can take multiple input resolutions regarding resource restrictions because it is deployed at the client instead of the cloud server.
+However, directly applying NAS to video analytics systems does not address the tail accuracy issue (§ 2.4).